atomvm/atomvm_dht/examples/dht_example/README.md

 For this application, you will need:

-* An ESP32 device, flashed with the [AtomVM](https://github.com/bettio/AtomVM) image (including the VM and core libraries), and capable of connecting via UART to your development machine;
+* An ESP32 device, flashed with the [AtomVM](https://github.com/atomvm/AtomVM) image (including the VM and core libraries), containing the `atomvm_dht` Nif, and capable of connecting via UART to your development machine;
 * A DHT11 or DHT22 device, typically marketed as an integrated development board;
 * The [`esptool.py`](https://github.com/espressif/esptool) tool (for flashing);
 * The [`git`](https://git-scm.com) version control tool;
 * [Erlang/OTP 21](https://www.erlang.org) or higher, along with [`rebar3`](https://www.rebar3.org);
 * A serial monitor program of your choice (e.g, [`minicom`](https://en.wikipedia.org/wiki/Minicom))

-While the [IDF SDK](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/) and required toolchains are not required, they may make life a little easier.
+> Note that you will need to build a version of the AtomVM virtual machine that includes the `atomvm_dht` Nif.

 ## Getting Started